listofbanned/ScannerGold/README.md

 # ScannerGold
-Fake odor meter made in Unity3D
+Fake odor meter made in UnityScript (JavaScript) for Bolivia